Penetration TestFabian Gold7 min read

 Introduction

-PGP is a cryptographic method that allows people to communicate in encrypted form.
-When a message is sent using PGP, it is previously converted into an unreadable ciphertext.
-Only the recipient has the key to subsequently convert the text back into a readable message on their device.
+PGP is a cryptographic method that enables encrypted communication.
+When a message is sent using PGP, it is first converted into unreadable ciphertext.
+Only the recipient holds the key to convert the text back into a readable message on their device.

-PGP also authenticates the identity of the sender and ensures that the message has not been tampered with during transmission.
+PGP also authenticates the sender's identity and ensures the message has not been tampered with during transmission.

-Before the use of email encryption, an attacker could theoretically read all messages.
-Therefore, PGP was developed in the 1990s to enable the private exchange of email and other types of messages.
-Today, PGP is standardized in OpenPGP and has become an important standard for email security.
-This, among other reasons, is why it is widely used to protect individuals and organizations.
+Before email encryption existed, an attacker could theoretically read all messages.
+PGP was developed in the 1990s to enable the private exchange of emails and other message types.
+Today, PGP is standardized as OpenPGP and has become a cornerstone of email security.
+This is one of the key reasons it is widely used to protect both individuals and organizations.

 How Does PGP Work?

-PGP uses a combination of symmetric encryption (i.e., a one-time-use session key that encrypts and decrypts the message) and public encryption (i.e., keys unique to the recipient encrypt and decrypt the session key).
-In this article, we will limit ourselves to the basic concepts.
+PGP combines two encryption methods: symmetric encryption (a one-time session key that encrypts and decrypts the message) and public-key encryption (recipient-specific keys that encrypt and decrypt the session key).
+In this article, we focus on the fundamental concepts.

 pgp.png

 First, PGP generates a random session key.
-This key is a very large number that is used to encrypt and decrypt the contents of the message.
+This key is a very large number used to encrypt and decrypt the message contents.
 Only someone who knows the session key can read the message.
-Since the session key is extremely large, it is very unlikely that anyone can guess it.
-Moreover, this session key will never be used again for other messages.
+Since the key is extremely large, guessing it is virtually impossible.
+Each session key is used only once and never reused for other messages.

-Then, the session key is encrypted with the recipient's public key.
-The public key is unique to each person and is used for sharing.
-Since it does not change, the public key is like an email address.
-It is tied to one person, and anyone can use it to send that person an encrypted message.
+The session key is then encrypted with the recipient's public key.
+The public key is unique to each person and can be freely shared.
+Since it does not change, it functions much like an email address: it is tied to one person, and anyone can use it to send that person an encrypted message.

-Sharing the session key over another encrypted channel or in person would be impractical for online communications.
-Therefore, PGP combines the efficiency of symmetric encryption with the utility of public key encryption.
+Sharing the session key through a separate encrypted channel or in person would be impractical for online communication.
+PGP therefore combines the efficiency of symmetric encryption with the security of public-key encryption.

 Signature

-The signature is verified using the sender's public key.
-The public key is used to determine the encrypted hash value and compare it with the hash value of the message.
-If these values are not identical, the recipient knows that a character in the message was changed during transmission.
-This provides information about whether the sender is who he claims to be, whether a forged digital signature was used, or whether the e-mail message has been manipulated or hacked.
+Verification uses the sender's public key to decrypt the encrypted hash value and compare it with the hash of the received message.
+If the values do not match, the recipient knows the message was altered during transmission.
+This reveals whether the sender is who they claim to be, whether a forged digital signature was used, or whether the email has been tampered with.

 Web of Trust

-In principle, PGP is considered secure when it comes to encrypting e-mail, but this does not apply to the metadata of an e-mail such as sender, recipient, subject, date, IP address, etc.
+PGP is generally considered secure for encrypting email content.
+However, this does not extend to email metadata such as sender, recipient, subject, date, or IP address.

-Furthermore, it is advisable to use as long a key as possible to make cracking the encryption as time-consuming as possible.
+Additionally, it is advisable to use the longest key possible to make cracking the encryption as time-consuming as possible.

 Disadvantages of PGP

-The biggest disadvantage of PGP is the ease of use, which means that using PGP can lead to a lot of extra work.
-Moreover, users should be aware of how PGP works so that no vulnerabilities arise from its incorrect use.
+The biggest disadvantage of PGP is its limited usability, which means that using PGP can involve considerable additional effort.
+Moreover, users should understand how PGP works to avoid introducing vulnerabilities through incorrect use.

-Both the sender and the recipient must use compatible versions of PGP, otherwise the content cannot be decrypted by the recipient and the message cannot be read.
+Both sender and recipient must use compatible versions of PGP.
+Otherwise, the recipient cannot decrypt the content and the message remains unreadable.

 Conclusion

-In principle, the encryption of e-mails with PGP is recommended, as the method is still considered secure.
-However, it should be noted that both communication partners must use PGP to be able to read encrypted messages.
+Encrypting emails with PGP is generally recommended, as the method continues to be considered secure.
+Keep in mind, however, that both communication partners must use PGP in order to read encrypted messages.